 By The Numbers

-- There are 74 National Merit Scholars in the 2016 freshman class, more than triple the scholars in the freshman class a decade ago.
+- There were 66 National Merit Finalists in the 2017 freshman class, more than triple the scholars in the freshman class a decade ago.

-- In the UA Honor’s College, three out of every 10 students is from the College of Engineering.
+- In the UA Honor’s College, three out of every 10 students are from the College of Engineering.
+There are more Honors College students in engineering than in any other single college.

 - The number of degrees awarded has nearly tripled in the last decade to 885 degrees in 2015-16.

-- Alabama Astrobotics has won the NASA Robotic Mining Competition more times than any team, including first place finishes the past two years.
+- Alabama Astrobotics has won the NASA Robotic Mining Competition more times than any team, including first place finishes the past four years.

-- Part of a national four-year vehicle contest, the UA EcoCAR 3 team placed first in 11 categories during the year-end conference in 2016.
+- Part of a national four-year vehicle contest, the UA EcoCAR 3 team placed third overall out of 16 universities during the Year 4 Competition in 2018.

 ETHNICITY (undergraduate only)